Shocks, compressible perturbations, and intermittency in the very local interstellar medium: Voyager 1 and 2 observations and numerical modeling: Conclusions

 We have used an updated, data-driven version of our five-fluid global model of the SW--LISM interaction to interpret Voyager~1 and~2 observations in the outer heliosheath and to link the interstellar transients to their SW origins.
 For the first time, we simulated more than four solar cycles using inner BCs imposed at 1~au and which combine high-cadence OMNI data with the IPS-based SW model of \citet{porowski2023} and \citet{porowski2024}.
 This approach allows the heliosphere to evolve self-consistently over multiple cycles and introduces an additional variability that must be accounted for when interpreting spacecraft observations.

 A central result is that the solar cycle drives a global VLISM response in the form of large-scale compressions that persist for several years, can reverse the radial component of the interstellar plasma flow, and propagate to hundreds of au.
 In the simulations, each cycle produces one major perturbation that involves both the motion of the fast/slow SW boundary and the post-maximum increase in the SW dynamic pressure at 1~au.
 This mechanism provides a convincing interpretation of the \textit{V1-pf2} pressure front and explains the relatively strong magnetic field values recorded by Voyager~1 since mid-2020, which we interpret as a global SC-24 disturbance.
 In our runs, \textit{V1-pf2} results from the merging of two shocks at the time of encounter, while a delayed pressure front forms the magnetic ``hump'' described by \citet{burlaga2023}.
-We reproduce the non-decreasing behavior of $|\mathbf{B}|$ behind \textit{pf2}, which arises from the pileup of multiple compressible wave fronts, each generated at the heliopause during 2016-2018 every 4-6 months, producing a post-shock ramp that is shallower than the standard N-wave profile typical of the relaxation of GMIR-related interstellar shocks.
+We quantitatively reproduce the non-decreasing behavior of $|\mathbf{B}|$ behind \textit{pf2}, which arises from the pileup of multiple compressible wave fronts, each generated at the heliopause during 2016-2018 every 4-6 months, producing a post-shock ramp that is shallower than the standard N-wave profile typical of the relaxation of GMIR-related interstellar shocks.
 In the models, this ``hump'' wave is shaped by continued interaction with higher-frequency fluctuations and could be traced back to a limited number of major dynamic-pressure enhancements in the supersonic SW observed along the NH direction between mid-2016 and mid-2017.

-Quantitative comparisons with the spacecraft time series require simulations of a spacecraft moving through the the simulation domain.
+Quantitative comparisons with the spacecraft time series require simulations of a spacecraft moving through the simulation domain.
 Systematic offsets in heliopause location should also be taken into account.
-Our models underestimate the heliosheath thickness by a few au, which we will address in the future simulations.
-In addition, the heliopause corrugation due to instabilities and reconnection introduces intrinsic variability, so that identical inner BCs can lead to different VLISM timing and amplitudes, highlighting the need for uncertainty quantification and ensemble-type simulations.
+Our models underestimate the heliosheath width by a few au, which we will address in the future simulations.
+In addition, the HP corrugation due to instabilities and reconnection introduces intrinsic variability, so that identical inner BCs can lead to different wave arrival times and amplitudes in the VLISM, highlighting the need for uncertainty quantification and ensemble-type simulations.

 We predict that the magnetic field strength at V1 will not recover to pre-\textit{pf2} levels until at least $\sim$2030.
 Moreover, models with $B_\lism=3.50~\mu$G generally provide a better match to the observed magnetic field strength due to the weaker background radial gradient.
 Continued Voyager~1 measurements may therefore help further constrain pristine LISM conditions when interpreted with global, time-dependent models.